Considering moving to Italy or understanding your citizenship options? Here’s how to begin.

 Step 1 — Clarity

-If there’s a potential legal pathway, we’ll guide you toward a consultation with Valentina for detailed legal advice.
+If there’s a potential legal pathway, we’ll then guide you toward a consultation with Valentina for detailed legal advice.

 For most people, this is the starting point.
+Book your clarity call.

 Step 2 — Legal pathway (if applicable)